Bachelor of Science in Nursing (B.S.N.) to R.N. Program

 Following your sophomore year in Lamoni, you will attend classes in nursing on the Independence, MO campus and graduate in December of the next year.
 You will make new friends as you join with students from the area to form a new cohort in the nursing program.

 Graceland University School of Nursing takes pride in developing graduates who are intelligent and caring professionals.
 Students internalize caring values and foster ethical practice.
+We recognize that the steps to becoming a nurse include a broad education in a number of different areas.
 Successful achievement in the humanities is basic to understanding the whole person and his/her response in health and illness.
 According to the American Association of Colleges of Nursing, courses in the arts, sciences, and humanities provide a forum for the study of values, ethical principles, and the physical world as well as opportunities to reflect and apply knowledge gained to professional practice.
 A liberal education promotes critical thinking, the basis for clinical judgment and ethical decision-making.
 You will learn the art and science of nursing through a combination of liberal arts and science courses in the B.S.N. degree program at Graceland University.

 B.S.N.-R.N.
 Program's Mission, Learning Outcomes, Policies, Services

 You are invited to access the current B.S.N.-R.N. student handbook to gain insight into:

 - Our program’s mission